lauridswegner/neural-network-introduction/README.md

 ## To-Do's

-- [ ] make neuralNetwork weights storable for use after restart
+- [x] make neuralNetwork weights storable for use after restart
-- [ ] create a canvas for drawing digits
+- [x] create a canvas for drawing digits
-    - [ ] make them detectable by the neuralNetworks query, forcing a prediction to be made
+    - [x] make them detectable by the neuralNetworks query, forcing a prediction to be made
+- [ ] increase accuracy
+    - [ ] input data is still not simillar enough to mnist data
+    - [ ] include rotated digits on training-data
+- [ ] make a second script focussing on the training and finetuning of the network

+## How to run

+- run `pip install .` in the root directory of the project, installing the neuralNetwork package
+- afterwards run `app.py` to enter the gui and let it start guessing numbers